-EMadlangeni Local Municipality has a Draft Integrated Waste Management Plan (IWMP) compiled however not yet adopted by Council, it is attached as (Annexure C1).
-In terms of waste collection services, eMadlangeni Local Municipality currently provide services in formal areas such as Utrecht CBD, White city township, Khayalethu, Bensdorp, Caravan Park, Country club and Balgray. however, informal settlements like Thekwani Traditional Council, Amantungwa Traditional Council, Mbatha Traditional Council; and Mgundeni Traditional Council area, are some of the areas where the municipality does not provide waste collection services but caters for KwaNkosi Khumalo Library.
+EMadlangeni Local Municipality has a Draft Integrated Waste Management Plan (IWMP) compiled and adopted by Council on the 13th of April 2023, it is attached as (Annexure C1).
+In terms of waste collection services, eMadlangeni Local Municipality currently provide services in formal areas such as Utrecht CBD, White city township, Khayalethu, Bensdorp, Caravan Park, Country club and Balgray. however, informal settlements like Thekhani Traditional Council, Amantungwa Traditional Council, Mbatha Traditional Council; and Mgundeni Traditional Council area, are some of the areas where the municipality does not provide waste collection services but caters for KwaNkosi Khumalo Library.
 Other waste collection services are done through illegal dumps clearing, clean up campaigns and community awareness's.